The History Lab Plus Committee are:

 Kelly Spring, Lead Co-Chair

 Kelly A. Spring is a social and cultural historian.
 Her thesis, entitled ‘British Food Rationing and Gender in the Second World War: Representation, Experience and Memory’, examined people’s relationships around food rationing on the British home front to understand gender constructions in wartime, and in popular and personal memory.
 Her research interests include: food, gender, the Second World War, emotion, and the use of personal testimony in historical inquiry.
 She has published on a variety of topics.
-Recent publications include: an article in The Conversation, ‘How World War II Rationing Gave Us a Liking for SPAM’; and an encyclopedic entry, ‘Import Foods’ in The SAGE Encyclopedia of Food Issues.In addition to her research and publications, she sits on several academic committees.
+Recent publications include: an article in The Conversation, ‘How World War II Rationing Gave Us a Liking for SPAM’; and an encyclopaedic entry, ‘Import Foods’ in The SAGE Encyclopedia of Food Issues.In addition to her research and publications, she sits on several academic committees.
 She serves as the postgraduate representative on the committee of the Friends of the Institute of Historical Research, and represents History Lab Plus on the Research Committee of the Royal Historical Society.

 Adam Chapman, Secretary

 Adam Chapman completed his PhD 'The Welsh Soldier, 1283-1422’ at the University of Southampton in 2010.
-He has been involved in a number of postdoctoral research projects inclunding: Agincourt 600, RCAHM Wales- Welsh Battlefields, and English Episcopal Acta.
+He has been involved in a number of postdoctoral research projects including: Agincourt 600, RCAHM Wales- Welsh Battlefields, and English Episcopal Acta.
 The main focus of his research is aspects of later Medieval Wales, the poets of fifteenth century Wales, their work and their social and political context.
 He has published in this area and his book on the Welsh Solidier will be coming out shortly.
 He is interested in digital humanities and technology and is currently an editor for Victoria County History at the IHR.

 Ben Wilcock, Communications Officer